Keep a cool head, even in a soft real estate market

 As for finances, Botha says that while cash might give you something of an advantage in negotiations with keen sellers, it is probably not the best idea at the moment to empty out your savings account and spend all your cash on a property purchase, because the rate of property price growth is generally lower than the rate of interest you would get on that money in the bank.

-"A much better idea is to consult a bond originator like BetterBond and get pre-qualified for a home loan before you start looking for properties to buy.
+"A much better idea is to consult a bond originator like BetterBond and get pre-approved for a home loan before you start looking for properties to buy.
 This will also give you an advantage in negotiations because it lets sellers know that you are a serious buyer and have the financial means to complete the transaction.

 "You can then use some of your cash to pay a deposit and qualify for a lower interest rate on a home loan, especially if you apply through BetterBond, which makes use of a multiple lender application process to ensure you get the best available rate.
 This will lower your monthly bond repayments and make your home more affordable while also cutting the total amount of interest payable over 20 years by thousands of rand.